 - Biomedical Science Research Building

 - University of Michigan Museum of Art

 - Mott Hospital

 Not surprisingly, at least to my small circle of architects, most of these buildings received harsh criticism.
-I’ll save a complete review of each of these buildings for a later date, but read on to see some of my favorite quotes about these buildings.
+I’ll save a complete review of each of these buildings plus some interior design tips for tiny spaces for a later date, but read on to see some of my favorite quotes about these buildings.

 We briefly mentioned this project in a previous article, and I personally wrote a two page essay on the failures of this monstrous addition, but I can’t compare to some of the things that were said.

 “appalling pseudo-Colosseum archways on Main Street.
 You half expect Christians to be fed to the lions during halftime.” – Carl Luckenbach